Skip to content

 See build Runner tutorial if you're unfamiliar.

-Below is an example of a valid build order that places structures at the natural wall.
-To specify that a structure should use your custom natural wall placements, simply add @ nat_wall when declaring a build step.
+Below is an example of a valid build order that places structures at the natural wall or the reaper wall.
+To specify that a structure should use your custom natural wall placements or reaper wall placements, simply add @ nat_wall or @ reaper_wall when declaring a build step.
 If the map has no custom placements or all available positions are already taken, the build runner will automatically find a suitable alternative nearby.

 UseData: True